Plastic Bags

 Most ecommerce teams do not lose money on the bag itself.
 They lose money on the mess the wrong bag creates: repacking time, damaged presentation, and support emails that could have been avoided.

 That is the real job of the package.
 It keeps the warehouse moving and protects the customer experience at the same time.
 A team that can grab one bag size, seal it once, and move on will usually pack faster than a team juggling random poly sleeves, tape, and extra inserts.
-Small efficiencies add up quickly at volume.
+At volume, shaving even 3-5 seconds from each order can save several labor hours per 1,000 shipments.

 Material, seal, and clarity details that affect real use